chellej80/Embarr-Equestrian/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-  - On submission the project is forked to by forking the project I will make a copy of the original repository that can be viewed without affecting the original repository by following these steps: In the GitHun repository, locate the settings, above this is the option to 'fork', select this to create a copy
+  - On submission the project is forked to by forking the project I will make a copy of the original repository that can be viewed without affecting the original repository by following these steps: In the GitHub repository, locate the settings, above this is the option to 'fork', select this to create a copy

   - To create a clone in the repository select 'clone'